Gloomy U.S. retail outlook dulls hopes of strong holiday season spending

 By Ananya Mariam Rajesh and Aishwarya Venugopal

-Aug 23 (Reuters) - Latest results and forecasts from retailers ranging from Macy's M.N to Foot Locker FL.N are showing fresh signs of U.S. consumer spending remaining under stress heading into second half of the year.
+Aug 23 (Reuters) - Latest results and forecasts from retailers ranging from Macy's M.N to Foot Locker FL.N are fresh signs that U.S. consumer spending is under stress heading into the second half of the year.

 Middle-income Americans are spending less as many struggle to pay off existing card debts amid a surge in cost of living, raising worries for retail sector investors betting on more business during the back-to-school and holiday seasons.